pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

 external_function
-    Is an array of proto_ext_fun_t structure defining an extra external call (see section TODO).
-The structure take the string name of the function and the pointer related to it.
+    It is an array of proto_ext_fun_t structure defining an extra external call (see section TODO).
+The structure takes the string name of the function and the pointer related to it.
     The last element of this list must be the NULL structure.
-The library might crash if this termination element is omitted
+The library might crash if this termination element is omitted.

 project_conf_dir
-    The path associated to the configuration folder of your program.
+    The path associated with the configuration folder of your program.
     It is used to indicate the location of the local state directory, where the library can read the JSON manifest path and store files that are used when the eBPF is running.